 ‘You can be gay, straight, single, married, living together, with or without your own children, from any ethnic background and you can hold any religious belief.’

-This is a line directly lifted from The Foster Care Co-operative’s brochure, designed to be read by perspective foster carer applicants.
+This is a line directly lifted from The Foster Care Co-operative’s brochure, designed to be read by prospective foster carer applicants.
 It is an attempt to highlight the need for diverse foster carers – from all sections of society.
 In reality, it doesn’t even come close to an exhaustive list.

 Why does FCC need such diverse foster carers?